Navy Yard DC: Top Spots to Eat, Drink & Explore by the Water

 Once a historic 19th century car barn, Capital Turnaround now serves as a hip event and performance space.
 Recently renovated, the large brick warehouse tastefully incorporates a rustic and modern aesthetic—perfect for social and corporate events.

-Capital Turnaround is scheduled to sell tickets to live events starting in September 2021.
+Check out Capital Turnaround shows and schedules here.
 If you don’t attend any indoor events, stop by to admire the old warehouse, and if possible, pop in to see the indoor space.

 Tour at District Winery Navy Yard

-Check out the website for up-to-date events in the Navy Yard neighborhood.
+Check out the website for up-to-date events in the Washington Navy Yard neighborhood.

 Navy Yard Restaurants